samtaufa/wordsearch/README.txt

    and the other shareware apps out there didn't have the features I desperately wanted (support for accented characters.)

-   During a school vacation break, I wrote a Turbo C version of the puzzle generator to review software algorithm techniques such as backtracking, C++ and bitwise mathematics(?)
+   During a school vacation break, I wrote a Turbo C++ version of the puzzle generator to review software algorithm techniques such as backtracking, C++ and bitwise mathematics(?)

    Once again, Windows 95 transitioned onwards and I lost the subsequent .exe's and at some point no longer had a functional

+   Sometime passed and I had a functioning Python version of the program, but when I looked at it again, it didn't run on the 'current' version of Python for some reason.
+(Now that the re-write is complete, I discover the original Python version of the code actually works)

    Recently?
 I was re-educating myself on programming techniques and pointers, backtracking etc. came back like an unwanted itch.
-But, I wanted to use this problem to learn a new language, so this version of the program is written in poor man's Python.
+At the same time I was presented with the problem of trying to collect Tongan Language text (with the challenge of maintaining/correcting syntactic errors.)

+   Woo hoo, let's do this in a new 'framework' language ('cause it would be waay to simple to use something you were already confident and familiar with.)

+   Justify things by saying that we'll add a few more interesting challenges to redefine our problem and the wordsearch programming challenge came to light.

+  - Unicode

+  Text: "ÁÂÃÄÉÊËÍÎÏÓÔÕÖÚÛÜáâãäéêëíîïóôõöúûüĀāĒēĨĩĪīŌōŨũŪūẼẽ"

+  If your text editor can display the full text above (within quotes) without having substituted a "?" mark or square block instead of the letter/character, then you might like this tool.